-If you have a child support matter in Wake County, North Carolina, Attorney Jaime Williams can represent you during the process.
+If you have a child support matter in Wake County, North Carolina, Attorney David Schiller can represent you during the process.

 Child support decisions are almost entirely based on the North Carolina Child Support Guidelines.
 The guidelines mandate a strict schedule of payments based on the combined income of the parents.
 The Court can deviate from the guidelines.
 However, the Court must make specific findings of fact upon which it bases the deviation.

 Typically, child support is calculated based on the gross monthly income of each parent, the monthly work-related child care expenses, and the monthly cost of health insurance and extraordinary expenses.

 a) uninsured medical expenses that exceed one hundred dollars ($100.00),

 b) medical expenses for costs that are reasonably necessary for orthodontia, dental treatments, asthma treatments, physical therapy, and any insured chronic health problem,